MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Allfiles/M08-empower-workforce-copilot-challenge/4-enhance-project-management-skills.md

----
-durationInMinutes:15
-title:Exercise: Enhance your project management collaboration skills
+# Enhance your project management collaboration skills
 ---
 You're a Senior Project Manager for Adatum Corporation.
 Your firm provides software consulting services for small and medium-sized organizations.
 Adatum Corporation specializes in the installation and customization of Microsoft Dynamics 365.<br>